megha-pnp/portfolio/client/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+---

+# Project (migrated)

+This repository has been migrated from a static portfolio into a React application under `client/`.

+Quick start:

+- cd client
+- npm install
+- npm run dev

+Testing
+- npm test — run the test suite (Vitest + Testing Library)
+- npm test:watch — tests in watch mode

+Notes
+- The original `admin.html` and `dashboard.html` are available in `client/public/` so the legacy admin preview still works.
+- React routes: `/` (Home), `/login` (Login), `/admin` (React Admin editor; protected — login with `admin`/`admin`).